lawrennd/old_talks/_data-science/includes/access-assess-address.md

 \include{_data-science/includes/ride-sharing-soa-doa.md}

-\notes{The "Access, Assess, Address" paradigm is inspired by experience in operational data science both in the Amazon supply chain and in dealing with the UK pCovid-19 pandemic.}
+\notes{The "Access, Assess, Address" paradigm is inspired by experience in operational data science both in the Amazon supply chain and in the UK Covid-19 pandemic response.}

 \newslide{}